255BITS/255bits.com/pages/articles/hypergan-people/index.md

 All of our code is open source(careful, it's rough on the edges).
 Our training data was custom built using dlib to identify facial landscape points, then rotate and crop at a certain width/height.
 In total, this network was trained on 40k human female faces.
-A network currently converging will have 170k of mixed gender.

 # Links